mcraiha/spine-unity-docs/Mix-and-Match.md

 The things you put in slots, such as *images* and *meshes*, are called **Attachments**.
 A **Skin** is just a container for Attachments; and you can retrieve specific attachments by name & slot index (`string` and `int`).

 For example, this is a representation of a "Red character" skin.
-//TODO: Replace this with the json format?
 ```
 Skin name: Red character